Lithuania looks for quality, not quantity in fintech

 But market players worry that the new tighter rules could remove Lithuania’s competitive advantage and restrict its future growth.

-Airidas Puodziunas, General Manager at Contis, a B2B banking and payment solutions provider, told bne IntelliNews: “Lithuania regulators have to get the balance right between heavy-handed regulation that protects customers and the country at large, and a lighter touch that will allow a competitive fintech environment to thrive.”
+Airidas Puodziunas, general manager at Contis, a B2B banking and payment solutions provider, told bne IntelliNews: “Lithuania regulators have to get the balance right between heavy-handed regulation that protects customers and the country at large, and a lighter touch that will allow a competitive fintech environment to thrive.”

 Lithuania has two sandboxes that enable fintech companies to test their innovative solutions in a supervised and regulated environment before introducing them to the rest of Europe, and then to the rest of the world.

-Puodziunas says that by adopting the new quality standards, Lithuania is in effect creating a “new type of sandbox”, where regulation itself will be tested.
+Puodziunas says that by adopting the new quality standards, Lithuania is in effect creating a “new type of sandbox” where regulation itself will be tested.
 “Not one where products are necessarily tested against regulation, but one where regulation itself is tested against the needs of a thriving market.
 The prize for sticking to internationalist principles are substantial,” Puodziunas says.

 “Now, as the government issues new regulatory guidance to the country’s institutions and market participants, there will be a fine line to tread between delivering value or flattening Lithuanian fintech’s impressive growth trajectory,” he says.